sudo-sturbia/bfr/README.md

 ## How To Use?
 ```
-bfr is a REST API to search for books using a set of parameters.
+bfr is a web server that enables searching for books using a set of parameters.
 Usage:
-    bfr                 Runs as a web server at :6060.
+    bfr                 Run as a web server at :6060.
-    bfr -dataset path   Loads a new csv dataset to use as a datastore, then runs the server.
+    bfr -dataset path   Load a new csv dataset to use as a datastore, then runs the server.
-    bfr -port <number>  Specifies a different port to run the server on.
+    bfr -port <number>  Use the specified port to run the server.
-    bfr -h              Prints a help message.
+    bfr -h              Print a help message.

 See github.com/sudo-sturbia/bfr.
 ```